-{ \citet{griffin19} employed \textsc{galform} semi-analytic model of galaxy formation and high-resolution Millennium-style simulation to predict properties of AGN and SMBH.
+\citet{griffin19} employed \textsc{galform} semi-analytic model of galaxy formation and high-resolution Millennium-style simulation to predict properties of AGN and SMBH.
 In \textsc{galform}, SMBH fueling occurs through three modes: starburst triggered by galaxy merger, starburst triggered by disk instability, and hot halo mode gas accretion.
-Among these, the merger-triggered starburst (stb:merger) and hot halo accretion (hh) can be interpreted as counterparts to the Quasar mode and Radio mode in \textsc{L-Galaxies} as described in Section.\,\ref{sec:SMBH_growth}.
-However, the disk instability-triggered starburst (stb:DI) mode is absent in the L-Galaxies models used in this work.
-Figure.\,\ref{fig:compareG19} presents a detailed comparison of bolometric and hard/soft X-ray luminosity functions between the $\mathrm{G19_{AGN,modify}}$ model and our SED model at redshift $z=0, 0.5, 1.0$.
-Contributions of Radio and Quasar modes are shown in different colors, with solid curves representing our results, and dashed curves representing results calculated with the $\mathrm{G19_{AGN,modify}}$ model.
+Among these, the merger-triggered starburst (stb:merger) and hot halo accretion (hh) could be interpreted as counterparts to the quasar-mode and radio-mode in \textsc{L-Galaxies} as described in Section.\,\ref{sec:SMBH_growth}.
+However, the disk instability-triggered starburst (stb:DI) mode is absent in the \textsc{L-Galaxies} models used in this work.
+Fig.\,\ref{fig:compareG19} presents a detailed comparison of bolometric and hard/soft X-ray luminosity functions between the $\mathrm{G19_{AGN,modify}}$ model and our SED model at redshifts $z=0, 0.5, 1.0$.
+Contributions of radio- and quasar-modes are shown in different colors, with solid curves representing our results, and dashed curves representing results calculated with the $\mathrm{G19_{AGN,modify}}$ model.
 Generally, bolometric luminosity functions predicted by the two models align closely at all redshifts.
-Our model predicts a slightly lower number density for the hard X-ray luminosity functions, and for the soft X-ray luminosity functions a slightly higher number density.
-These differences are more notable in the Quasar mode regime, and the exact value depends on the accretion state of SMBHs as certain redshifts.
-Similar to those presented in \citet{griffin19} (see their Figure.\,15), the Radio mode (hh) dominates faint ends of luminosity functions, whose contribution is exceeded by the Quasar mode (stb:merg) at the bright ends.
-Notably however, in \citet{griffin19}, the contribution from disk instability-triggered starburst fuelling mode has a non-negligible effect on the overall luminosity function at all redshift, and even dominates over the hot halo and merger-triggered starburst across all luminosity at higher redshift.
-We suggest that the absence of disk instability could potentially explain the underprediction of luminosity functions at high redshift in Section.\,\ref{sec:LF}.
-Nonetheless, it is important to note that the implementation underlying the Radio/hh and Quasar/stb:merg modes are not entirely identical. }
+Our model predicts a slightly lower number density for the hard X-ray luminosity functions and a slightly higher number density for the soft X-ray luminosity functions.
+These differences are more notable in the quasar-mode regime, and the exact value depends on the accretion state of SMBHs at certain redshifts.
+Similar to those presented in \citet{griffin19} (see their Fig.\,15), the radio-mode (hh) dominates faint ends of luminosity functions, whose contribution is exceeded by the quasar-mode (stb:merg) at the bright ends.
+Notably, however, in \citet{griffin19}, the contribution from disk instability-triggered starburst fueling mode has a non-negligible effect on the overall luminosity function at all redshifts, and even dominates over the hot halo and merger-triggered starburst across all luminosity at higher redshift.
+We suggest that the absence of disk instability could potentially explain the underestimation of luminosity functions at high redshift in Section \ref{sec:LF}.
+Nonetheless, it is important to note that the implementation underlying the radio/hh and quasar/stb:merg modes is not entirely identical.